DFocusGroup/socket.io.java.client.biz/README.md

 </dependency>
 ```

-> Currently, you have to install the library to your local repo, with `bash shells/install.sh`
+> Currently, you have to install the library to your local repo, with `mvn clean install`

 ## Usage